philippebeck/vesan/README.md

 Yarn : `yarn add vesan`

-**If you choose to get Vesan from NPM or Yarn : you need copy Vesan from *node_modules/vesan* to the root of your App**
+**If you choose to get Vesan from NPM or Yarn : you need to copy Vesan from *node_modules/vesan* to the root of your App**

 ---